--filter (or -F) flag selects packages in a monorepo by pattern. Patterns match package names or package paths, with full glob syntax.

 terminal

-packages/api and packages/frontend, both with a dev script that will start a local development server.
-Normally, you would have to open two separate terminal tabs, cd into each package directory, and run bun dev:
+packages/api and packages/frontend, both with a dev script that starts a local development server.
+Normally, you would open two terminal tabs, cd into each package directory, and run bun dev:

 terminal